CraftTweaker/CraftTweaker-Documentation/docs/Mods/Astral_Sorcery/Ritual_Mineralis.md

 # Ritual Mineralis

 You can add and remove ores that can be spawned with the mineralis ritual.
-Already registerd oreDict entries can be found [here](https://github.com/HellFirePvP/AstralSorcery/blob/master/src/main/java/hellfirepvp/astralsorcery/common/base/OreTypes.java#L35-L58).
+Already registered oreDict entries can be found [here](https://github.com/HellFirePvP/AstralSorcery/blob/master/src/main/java/hellfirepvp/astralsorcery/common/base/OreTypes.java#L35-L58).

 ## Calling